SwonGao/SwonGao.github.io/_pages/about.md

 Service
 ======
-* Reviewer for Unmanned Systems, Journal of Bionic Engineering.
+* Reviewer for Unmanned Systems, Journal of Bionic Engineering, Frontiers of Information Technology & Electronic Engineering.

 <!--
 Example: editing a markdown file for a talk